FalaahArifKhan/fairness-variance/docs/api/user-interfaces/run-metrics-computation-with-config.md

 Find variance and statistical bias metrics for each model in models_config.
 Save results in `save_results_dir_path` folder.

-Returns a dictionary where keys are model names, and values are metrics for sensitive attributes defined in config.
+Return a dictionary where keys are model names, and values are metrics for sensitive attributes defined in config.

 ## Parameters